ZK-AMS: Credibly Anonymous Admission for Web 3.0 Platforms via Recursive Proof Aggregation: System Architecture and Operational Model

 \subsection{Cost- and Capacity-Predictable Admission Model}

-A core contribution of ZK-AMS is turning admission into a \emph{batch-settled service} with predictable on-chain cost.
-In non-recursive designs, admitting $N$ users requires verifying $N$ proofs on-chain, so the total settlement cost grows linearly:
+From a computing-systems perspective, the main objective of ZK-AMS is not only privacy and uniqueness, but also \emph{operator-visible predictability} in settlement cost and onboarding latency.
+In non-recursive designs, admitting $N$ users requires verifying $N$ independent proofs on-chain, so the total settlement cost grows linearly:

-where $C_{verify}$ is the gas cost of verifying one zkSNARK and $C_{store}$ captures per-user state updates.
-This linear scaling makes bursty onboarding events (e.g., large airdrops or governance votes) difficult to provision and budget.
+where $C_{verify}$ is the gas cost of verifying one proof and $C_{store}$ captures per-user state updates.
+This linear behavior makes bursty onboarding events difficult to budget and provision.